 Best Pumpkin Bread Recipe

 This recipe was originally posted fall of 2012.
-Because it’s still our favorite, I’ve updated post images and clarified recipe instructions.
+It’s still our very favorite pumpkin bread, and images/notes have been updated.

 Throughout the years, I’ve used a number of various pumpkin bread recipes.
 Most all of them have been at least in the “good” category.